- Grouper daemon log

 - grouperLoaderGroupsLike: this should be a sql like string (e.g. school:orgs:%org%_systemOfRecord), and the loader should be able to query group names to see which names are managed by this loader job.
 So if a group falls off the loader resultset (or is moved), this will help the loader remove the members from this group.
 Note, if the group is used anywhere as a member or composite member, it won't be removed.
 All include/exclude/requireGroups will be removed.
 Though the two groups, include and exclude, will not be removed if they have members.
 There is a grouper-loader.properties setting to note remove loader groups if empty and not used:

-- grouperLoaderGroupQuery: query (optional) for SQL_GROUP_LIST which should return cols: group_name, group_display_name (optional), group_description (optional) which if there are used for the group display and extension.
+- grouperLoaderGroupQuery: query (optional) for SQL_GROUP_LIST which should return cols: group_name (full path of the group), group_display_name (optional, will be used for group display name), group_description (optional, will default to "<extension> auto-created by grouperLoader" unless loader.allowBlankGroupDescriptions is set to true in grouper-loader.properties).
 Note: the parent stem display names are only changed when creating them.
 This should return all groups in the membership list, and if not there, its ok, the extension will be used as display extension, and a generated description.
 Note: the display name is the display path, with the display extension of each parent stem.
 If there is a column named any of the following: readers, viewers, admins, updaters, optins, optouts, group_attr_readers, group_attr_updaters, then the data in the column (comma separated subjectId's or subjectIdentifers (which can include group names) will be assigned to that privilege list.
 Note, existing assignments to that privilege list will not be removed, so if you remove an item from the query, you will need to manually remove it from the groups.
 This is a way to have a loaderJob-wide list of readers or viewers.

 Configure a loadable group (obviously any number of dynamic loadable groups can exist at once)